aadya940/chainopy/README.md

 # ChainoPy 1.0
-A Python :snake: Package for Markov Chains and Markov Chain Neural Networks.
+A Python 🐍 Package for Markov Chains and Markov Chain Neural Networks.

 ## Why ChainoPy?
 - Covers most of the fundamental agorithms for Markov Chain Analysis